kwpid/lim-rblx/replit.md

 -   Inventory and Index popups use smooth slide-in/out animations and clear selection states.
 -   AutoRoll and HideRolls buttons have UIStroke colors indicating their state.
 -   Event status is displayed in the MainUI.
--   Trade offers display item images using Roblox asset IDs with quantity labels on the top right corner for stackable items.
+-   Trade offers display item images using ItemImage1 element with QtySerial text showing "xN" for quantities or "#N" for serial numbers.

 ### Technical Implementations
 -   `RemoteEvents` and `RemoteFunctions` for client-server communication.